 Three days felt kind of LONG, but in the end it looks great!
 As you can see in the before and after pictures – we have done a lot more than just countertops – but I think they really help modernize the space – now I just need to get to the cabinets.
 I cannot decide if I want to go all white or darker wood on those, so our finishing the kitchen has been delayed.
 Note: we did take off the “bar” and remount it lower so it made a larger piece of counter – we used the Encore to help us unify the look of the two pieces.

 Overall – I like how it turned out and would recommend it if you think it is something you want to take on (some people might be intimidated, but if you are on the fence, just go ahead and try it!)
 You can check out the WHOLE project at my blog delightfullycreative.
 You can purchase your own Encore Countertop Refinishing System at Amazon.
-They offer it in 5 colors (mine is the Sterling Grey), AND I am so excited to offer an Encore Countertop kit to one lucky Sweep Tight reader in your choice of color.
+They offer it in 5 colors (mine is the Sterling Grey).